 Currently the following options are available: All devices, Android app, iOS app, Desktop client and all others (Browsers).

-Starting with Nextcloud 13, it is also possible to add links only for members of a given group.
+It is also possible to add links only for members of a given group.

 Click to enlarge

 The links appear in the Nextcloud menu on the top or in the settings menu, after

 Configurations preventing embedding

 Your links may or may not work correctly due to the various ways that Web

 browsers and Web sites handle HTTP and HTTPS URLs, and because the External